The engine that powers sustainable organisations

 At present, the most recognised climate reporting framework is the TCFD, which has been adopted by several OECD countries in rapid succession.

 The GHG Protocol forms the foundational basis for most emissions reporting, even if not explicitly stated.
 Most companies use its carbon accounting principles to measure their carbon footprint.
-Even frameworks including the GRI Standards and TCFD build on Protocol concepts, forming a common and consistent language for emissions tracking.
+Even frameworks including the GRI Standards and TCFD build on Protocol concepts, creating a common and consistent language for emissions tracking.

 Ratings agencies such as MSCI, S&P Global, Dow Jones, and FTSE use independent frameworks developed internally to assess companies on a range of sustainability dimensions.
-These frameworks do not offer guidelines on what ESG indicators to report and how but can provide useful insights into the aspects that investors take into consideration.
+These frameworks do not offer guidelines on what ESG indicators to report and how, but can provide useful insights into the aspects that investors take into consideration.
 Accordingly, companies can refer to these ratings frameworks to inform their reporting approach.

 Hybrid models have emerged where traditional financial reporting frameworks are modified to include non-financial information.
 The Integrated Reporting Framework, for example, adopts a holistic value creation approach that combines both financial and sustainability-related disclosures in its guidelines.